shyamshyre/SpringSocialMySQL/README.md

 This loads the mysql related jar into your workspace.

-5) Last Step Copy the following table and paste it into your local database.
+5) Last Step Copy the following queries and paste it into your local database.

- CREATE TABLE UserConnection (userId VARCHAR(255) NOT NULL,
+5.1 CREATE TABLE UserConnection (userId VARCHAR(255) NOT NULL,
 	providerId VARCHAR(255) NOT NULL,
 	providerUserId VARCHAR(255),
 	rank INT NOT NULL,